m-spangenberg/exercises_python_dataharvesting/README.md

 ### Scheduling

 The spider has been running for more than a month without issue.
-To reduce impact on the
+To reduce impact on the the target I've decided to limit my crawls to once every 8 hours as realtime data is not important.

 Example: `crontab -e` set to run our shell script every 8 hours starting at midnight.